R4ND3LL/EntityFrameworkRuler/docs/Vsix.md

 - Skipping non-mapped columns.
 - Forcing inclusion of simple many-to-many entities into the model.

 EF Ruler applies customizations from a rule document stored in the project folder.
-Rules can be fully generated from an EDMX (from old Entity Framework) such that the scaffolding output will align with the old EF6 EDMX-based model.
+Rules can be fully generated from an EDMX  such that the scaffolding output will align with the old EF6 EDMX-based model.

 >"EF Ruler provides a smooth upgrade path from EF6 to EF Core by ensuring that the Reverse Engineered model maps perfectly from the old EDMX structure."